Firstyear/prd-blog/blog_source/2019/01/02/the_idea_of_ci_and_engineering.rst

 and situations that may occur.
 The structure is planned, reviewed and verified mathematically.
 Procedures and oversight is applied to ensure correct building of the structure.
 Lessons are learnt from past failures and incidents and are applied into every layer of the design and construction process.
+Communication between engineers and many other people is critical to the process.
+Concerns are always addressed and managed.

 The first thing to note is that if we just built lots of scale-model bridges and continually broke them until we found their limits, this would waste many